Asset-centric Threat Modeling for AI-based Systems: Background and Related Work

 \section{Background and Related Work}

-Literature related to this work can be grouped into three segments: \1 research identifying adversarial attacks on AI, \2 established threat modeling tools and methods, and \3 a small body of literature looking into the combination of the former two.
+Literature related to this work can be grouped into three segments: \1 research identifying attacks on AI systems, \2 established threat modeling tools and methods, and \3 a small body of literature looking into the combination of the former two.
 Due to the lack of research on AI threat modeling, painting a realistic picture of the problem domain requires a summary of research in all three areas.

 A recent survey organizes cyber attacks on AI systems according to the Machine Learning (ML) pipeline.
-During data collection and preprocessing, data poisoning attacks influence the resulting model by injecting samples.
-These may be falsified in the data source or the database used for collection~\cite{mcmahan2017communication, sangwan2023cybersecurity}.
-The goal of the attack may vary~\cite{munoz2017towards, nelson2008exploiting,sangwan2023cybersecurity} and multiple poisoning strategies (\eg random or targeted data manipulation and injection) exist~\cite{ilmoi2019poisoning}.
-Spanning the feature selection and model training stages, several strategies are identified that can replace the model with a poisoned one~\cite{sangwan2023cybersecurity, natarajan2020cyber}.
-During the inference stage, attacks achieving model inversion, inference, and failure are described.
-Model inversion aims to recover information on the training samples~\cite{sangwan2023cybersecurity}, while extraction attacks attempt to obtain or reconstruct the model based on limited access~\cite{sangwan2023cybersecurity, reith2019efficiently}.
+Data poisoning attacks influence the resulting model by injecting adversarial samples during data collection.
+These may be falsified at the source or during storage~\cite{mcmahan2017communication}.
+The attack's goal may vary, and multiple poisoning strategies (\ie random or targeted) exist~\cite{munoz2017towards}.
+Spanning the feature selection and model training stages, several strategies involve replacing the model with a poisoned one~\cite{sangwan2023cybersecurity}.
+Attacks achieving model inversion, inference, and failure are described during the inference stage.
+Model inversion aims to recover information on the training samples~\cite{sangwan2023cybersecurity}, while extraction attacks attempt to obtain or reconstruct the model based on limited access~\cite{sangwan2023cybersecurity}.

 Looking into threat modeling tools and methods, none of the popular tools such as the \textit{Microsoft Threat Modeling Tool}, \textit{CAIRIS}, \textit{Threatspec}, \textit{SDElements}, or \textit{Tutamen} focus on threat modeling for AI systems~\cite{cairis-docs, threatspec, sdelements_datasheet, tutamantic}.
-Although some, such as \textit{CAIRIS}, present the ability to create custom threat libraries, no taxonomies or support for an AI-related method are present.
-Furthermore, many of the tools are non-free or closed-source software.
-It is unclear how well they are understood outside the security domain.
-Here, it appears that there is a tradeoff between flexibility and guidance.
-For example, \textit{diagrams.net}~\cite{drawio} is popular in threat modeling due to its flexibility and widespread familiarity~\cite{coretm}.
-In such an example, \textit{STRIDE}, a mnemonic-based brainstorming method, could be applied to the AI domain at the expense of requiring users to survey and relate threats to the system manually.
+Although some present the ability to create custom threat libraries, no taxonomies or AI-related methodologies exist.